-Starting from August 2021 up until now, Pewdiepie mainly uses Electro-Voice RE320 which is a mid-range dynamic broadcast microphone selling for around $300.
+Starting from August 2021 up until now, Pewdiepie mainly uses Electro-Voice RE320, a mid-range dynamic broadcast microphone selling for around $300.
 It has a good off-axis noise rejection, integrated pop-filter and relatively good sensitivity for a dynamic microphone at 2.5mV/Pa (-52dB) which makes it suitable when pairing with cheaper audio interfaces such as Focusrite Scarlett 2i2 or Behringer U-Phoria UMC204HD.

 Electro-Voice RE320 is great for gaming and podcasting as it’s not overly sensitive to keyboard or background noise and has some pleasant warmth to it.
 Also, the price is good value for what you get.

-In September 2020 – August 2021 period PewDiePie was using a Rode NTG4+ shotgun microphone which has a shotgun supercardioid polar pattern.
-Rode NTG4+ is the premium Rode shotgun microphone with multiple features such as a rechargeable battery, sound attenuation (-10dB) for high volume source recording, high-pass filter for dealing with low-end rumble and proximity effect.
+From September 2020 – August 2021, PewDiePie used a Rode NTG4+ shotgun microphone with a shotgun supercardioid polar pattern.
+Rode NTG4+ is the premium Rode shotgun microphone with multiple features such as a rechargeable battery, sound attenuation (-10dB) for high-volume source recording, high-pass filter for dealing with low-end rumble and proximity effect.
 Also, the microphone includes a high-frequencies boost option for crisper sound.

 Rode NTG4+ sells for around $320 and is one of the more versatile shotgun microphones on the market.
 A narrow supercardioid polar pattern is great at noise rejection and suitable for gaming, however, shotgun microphones are most commonly used in video production as they can concentrate on recording a single person’s vocals from further away without introducing much of the background noise.
 Still, it’s a great option for Youtube if you want to avoid your microphone appearing on the screen.

-In addition, it includes LED light to notify you when audio is clipping.
+In addition, it includes an LED light to notify you when audio is clipping.

 I wouldn’t recommend the microphone for gaming or podcasting, however, it’s great for voice-over and music production in an acoustically treated and isolated recording environment.

-For a very long time, Markiplier is using Shure KSM44A which is a high-end condenser microphone with lots of features, all the required accessories and a good build.
+For a long time, Markiplier has been using Shure KSM44A, a high-end condenser microphone with many features, all the required accessories and a good build.
 Everything you would want for a premium price of around $1,000.
 The microphone has a very low self-noise of 4dB and enhanced upper frequencies.

 Shure KSM44A offers multiple recording patterns – cardioid, bidirectional and omnidirectional.
 It includes a high-pass filter option to deal with excessive low-end rumble and proximity effect.
 Shock-mount and built-in pop-filter are included in the package.